 THE COURT OF APPEAL

-(AT THE PURSUIT OF THE DIRECTOR OF PUBLIC PROSECUTIONS)
+(AT THE SUIT OF THE DIRECTOR OF PUBLIC PROSECUTIONS)

 JUDGMENT of the Court delivered on the 7th day of March 2019 by Mr. Justice McCarthy

 1. This is an appeal against severity of sentence.
 The appellant pleaded guilty on the 13th April, 2018 to two counts of defilement of a child under the age of seventeen.
 The appellant entered the plea on the date of arraignment.
 On 26th April, 2018 the appellant was sentenced in the Circuit Criminal Court by his Honour Judge Nolan to three years’ imprisonment on Count One on the indictment, with Counts Two, Three and Four taken into consideration.
 The events occurred in the month of June 2015 - two on an unidentified date and the last on the 29th.
 The accused pleaded guilty on a “full facts” basis, by definition accepting the prosecution version of events as to the last of them.
 The first and second events were not the subject of complaint by the injured party but were brought to light by the accused’s admissions and his version was accepted - it might be summarised as indicating activity in which the complainant participated.

 2. The complainant was a schoolchild who had been in contact with the appellant through a social media website called Skout.
 She was fourteen years old at the time of the offence.
 Her age was displayed as twenty years old on her social media profile but the accused, having thereby made contact with her after which messages were exchanged, followed by further exchanges.
 Apart from any view he could or did form as to age when they met ˗ which is inferred to be early May or April, he came to the realisation that she must be under eighteen years old.